Identifying the Key Attributes in an Unlabeled Event Log for Automated Process Discovery: Acknowledgment

 \begin{IEEEbiography}[{ }]{Tan Puay Siew} received a Ph.D. degree in computer science from the School of Computer Engineering, Nanyang Technological University, Singapore.
-She is presently an Adjunct Associate Professor with the School of Computer Science and Engineering, at Nanyang Technological University and also the Co-Director of the SIMTech-NTU Joint Laboratory on Complex Systems.
-In her full-time job at SIMTech, she leads the Manufacturing Control Tower\texttrademark (MCT\texttrademark) as the Programme Manager.
-She is also the Deputy Division Director of the Manufacturing System Division.
-Her research interests are in the cross-field disciplines of Computer Science and Operations Research for virtual enterprise collaboration, in particular, sustainable complex manufacturing and supply chain operations in the era of Industry 4.0. \end{IEEEbiography}
+She is presently an Adjunct Associate Professor with the School of Computer Science and Engineering, at Nanyang Technological University.
+In her full-time job at A*STAR, she leads the Digital Manufacturing Division of SIMTech and ARTC.
+Her research interests are in the cross-field disciplines of Computer Science and Operations Research for virtual enterprise collaboration, in particular, Distributed Smart Value Chains in the era of Industry 5.0. \end{IEEEbiography}

+{ } \tablename~\ref{tab:accuracy_datasets} shows each attribute's accuracy by the datasets for comparison.
+NA in the miner denotes the cases where we could identify the key attributes in the first stage.